Fatty Liver Facts: What You Should Know for a Healthier You

 Two Liver Images: Healthy and Fatty Liver

-Understanding Fatty Liver: Silent Intruder in Your Body
+Understanding Fatty Liver: The Silent Intruder in Your Body

 Imagine your liver as your body’s storage closet for fat.
 But when it starts overflowing, that’s when trouble brews.
 This happens when there’s an excessive buildup of fat within your liver cells, and it can throw a wrench into your liver’s usual functions.
 Think of it as your liver being swamped with too much fat.